ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/magento2.md

 The service itself is based on performance of the recommendations.
 See [Performance Pricing section](https://www.yoochoose.com/en/pricing/) for details.

-In order to install the extension on your local Magento2 installation, your purchases need to be synced via the Web Wizard Setup > [Component Manager](https://devdocs.magento.com/guides/v2.1/comp-mgr/module-man/compman-start.html)
+In order to install the extension on your local Magento2 installation, your purchases need to be synced via the [Component Manager](https://devdocs.magento.com/guides/v2.1/comp-mgr/module-man/compman-start.html)

 ## Account registration